 - Must be employed by a Local or Provincial Authority.

-So what is the salary of a Traffic Officer?
+So What is a Traffic Officer Salary?